ninoNinkovic/LiveStamps/README.md

 [format] : For advanced users, a Python format() argument to apply to each stamp value
 ```

-Each value that is defined gets mapped to a Python format() flag contained within the "stamp" key.
-The following example shows how you can get various outputs from the same stamp just by using changing the injection flags.
+####Injection flags:

-**Injection flag examples:**
+Each value defined gets mapped to a Python format() flag contained within the "stamp" key.
+The following example shows how you can get various outputs from the same stamp just by using changing the injection flags:

 ```json
 # Various outputs of "mystamp" using different injection flags: